Significant-Gravitas/AutoGPT/docs/content/forge/components/creating-components.md

         yield self.ask_user
     ```

-5. Since agent isn't always running in the terminal or interactive mode, we need to disable this component by setting `self._enabled` when it's not possible to ask for user input.
+5. Since agent isn't always running in the terminal or interactive mode, we need to disable this component by setting `self._enabled=False` when it's not possible to ask for user input.

     ```py
-    def __init__(self, config: Config):
+    def __init__(self, interactive_mode: bool):
         self.config = config
-        self._enabled = not config.noninteractive_mode
+        self._enabled = interactive_mode
     ```

 The final component should look like this: